 To begin, you may simply incorporate a consistent foam rolling routine into your workout plan.
 Foam rolling will help you to loosen those tight, overactive, inflexible muscles, giving the opposing muscles a chance to shine.

 This video is a great overview.
 Once you have an idea of how to roll each area, you can use those that work best for you.
 You can pick up an inexpensive foam roller from Amazon.

 To use this block best to your benefit, take all or part of the 10 minutes to tackle your specific concerns.

 For example, this could be a pain such as a knee that aches when running, occasional headaches, or a diastasis recti due to pregnancy.

-Other options would be improved performance such as strengthening your shoulders for tennis, preparing your core for a future pregnancy, or stabilize your balance for health as you age.
+Other options would be improved performance such as strengthening your shoulders for tennis, preparing your core for a future pregnancy, or stabilizing your balance for health as you age.

 RELATED POST: 3 Keys That Will Make You WANT to Exercise